Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators

+for some $\beta \in \mathbb{R}^p$, where $g$ is a known, strictly increasing \textit{link function}, and $\sigma^2$ refers to the \say{noise} of the underlying model of the data.
+For a given training set $T$, we are interested in defining a statistical learning process that fits an estimator $\beta_T$ of $\beta$.

-Consider an independent sample $(x_0,y_0)$ from the distribution $P_{xy}$, and a linear predictor $\beta_T$ that is learned by the training set $T$, such that $\hat{f}_T(x_0)=x_0^T\beta_T$.
-Within the framework of GLM, the goal is to reduce the out-of-sample prediction error: $ R(\beta_T) = \mathbb{E}_{T,x_0,y_0}\left[G(x_0^T\beta_T) - x_0^T\beta_T y_0 \right],$ where $G'=g$.
-Assuming exchangeability between derivative and expectation, a premise accepted in this paper, it is straightforward to demonstrate that $R(\beta_T)$ is minimized at the unique point $\beta_T = \beta$.
-The supervised Empirical Risk Minimization (ERM) approach in this context, such as in linear and logistic regression, suggests to minimize the target loss function over the training data, by solving the following optimization problem:
+Consider an independent sample $(x_0,y_0)$ from the joint distribution $P_{xy}$, and a linear predictor $\beta_T$ that is learned based on the training set $T$.
+In the context of GLM, the objective is to minimize the out-of-sample predictive error (this corresponds to maximizing the log likelihood of $\beta$ given $(x_0,y_0)$, as described in detail in \cite{nelder1972generalized}):

+where $G'=g$.
+Assuming interchangeability of derivative and expectation, which we adopt throughout this paper, it is straightforward to demonstrate that $R_{\beta}(\beta_T)$ is minimized at the unique point $\beta_T = \beta$.

+As elaborated in Appendix~\ref{appC}, by applying a quadratic approximation to the convex loss function $R_{\beta}(\beta_T)$ around the true parameter vector $\beta$, the predictive error can be written in the following approximate formula:

+where $R_{\beta}(\beta)$ is a constant (irreducible) term and $r_{\beta}(\beta_T)$ is the \textit{reducible error} that distinguishes between different estimators, $H= \mathbb{E}_X[X^tDX]$, and $D$ is a diagonal $n\times n$ random matrix with elements $D_{ii}=g'(x_i^t\beta)$.
+The notation $\approx$ denotes the imprecision introduced by the quadratic approximation, which arises by neglecting higher-order terms.
+This imprecision depends on the magnitude of the derivatives of $g$ beyond the first order, as further discussed in Appendix~\ref{appC}.
+Similar approximation methods for nonlinear statistical models appear early in the literature \cite{efron1978assessing}, and later in \cite{efron2018curvature}.
+In the special case of a linear model (LM), where $g$ serves as the identity function, the function $R_{\beta}(\beta_T)$ is quadratic, thus eliminating any imprecision in the given formulation.
+Assuming the quadratic error in Equation (\ref{r_beta_def}) is negligible, it is therefore natural to examine the characteristics of $r_{\beta}(\beta_T)$ to understand the impact of different SSL methods on predictive performance.